EliaStocco/Philosophy-of-Physics/README.md

 guy is going to enjoy this repo.

 Our aim is to build a small collection of articles about physics and philosophy.
-We deliberatly decided to upload not too tecnical yet well crafetd articles in order for them to be accessible even by someone without a deep physical, mathematical or phylosophical background.
-We hope someone interested in the connection between these two subject finds this content useful -be it for personal interest only, for research pourpose or pheraps to find inspiration for a divulgation project.
+We deliberately decided to upload not too technical yet well crafted articles in order for them to be accessible even by someone without a deep physical, mathematical or philosophical background.
+We hope someone interested in the connection between these two subject finds this content useful -be it for personal interest only, for research purpose or perhaps to find inspiration for a divulgation project.

 ## List of Articles